anze3db/blog/_posts/2012-03-13-my-plans-for-raspberry-pi.md

 ---
 {% include JB/setup %}

 A week or so ago I was able to preorder a little piece of hardware named Raspberry Pi.
-On the day the thing got released I and quite a few other people from the internets managed to take down both Farnell and RS Components websites.
-I heard the first 10.000 units sold out in 7 minutes or so.
-Wow!
+On the day the thing got released I and quite a few other people, managed to take down websites from Farnell and RS Components.
+The first 10.000 units sold out in 7 minutes or so.

 What is it
 ----------